CV stands for Chagrin Valley. They are very popular. google it to find their site.

 I'll just use regular (cone free) conditioner.
 Sometimes I use fresh lemon or lime.
 I also keep the little squeeze bottle container of lemon/lime on hand in case I need a rinse and haven't purchased any fresh ones.
 It's mostly citric acid in those.

-goal: finger tip length* routine *
+goal: knee length* routine *

 Thanks for posting this!
 I've always been interested in shampoo bars and how exactly they work!